youennf/draft-ietf-avtcore-rtp-sframe/draft-ietf-avtcore-rtp-sframe.md

 The resulting per SSRC stream key is used as the initial key in the session and the input to the SFrame `derive_key_salt` function.

 This derivation step starts with the initial `base_key` at the start of the session.
 Then, each SSRC stream involved in the SDP session, MUST perform this derivation step to produce the initial SFrame `ssrc_key` for that stream in the SDP session.
-This step is performed using HMAC-based Key Derivation Function (HKDF) {{!RFC5869}} as follows
+This step is performed using HMAC-based Key Derivation Function (HKDF) {{!RFC5869}} as follows:

 ~~~
 ssrc_key[i] = HKDF-Expand(HKDF-Extract("", base_key[i]),"SFrame 1.0 RTP Stream " + SSRC, CipherSuite.Nh)